FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 2: View/Like profile**

-As a conference attendee, I want to be able to open a person’s profile to like the profile and/or see its information.
+As an user, I want to be able to open a person’s profile to like the profile and/or see its information.

 _User interface mockups_